ethereum-alarm-clock/ethereum-alarm-clock/docs/cli.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 * Setup an EC2 instance running Ubuntu.
 The smallest instance size works fine.
 * Add an extra volume to store your blockchain data.
-16GB should be sufficient for the near term future.
+20GB should be sufficient for a short while (after April 2017) if storing the entire history, block-for-block, is not required.
+Otherwise, a much larger size should be used.
 * Optionally mark this volume to persist past termination of the instance so that you can reuse your blockchain data.
 * Make sure that the security policy leaves `30303` open to connections from